MohFarahani/DSR-Rossman/README.md

 ### Instructions:

-*Python3 & Jupyter Notebook/Lab is required*
+*Python3.9 & Jupyter Notebook/Lab is required, so please install if missing*

 1. Run in command line: